DTFN/dtfn/docs/bls/bls-tendermint.md

 - `peerBLSMsgQueue`: msg queue to solve external message
 - `internalBLSMsgQueue`: msg queue to solve internal message

-When initialization of BLS ends, we get some important operational parameters, such as `SkAgg`, `GroupPK` and `PkAggVec`, these parameters can be used to participate in random number generation.
+When BLS's initialization finished, we get some important operational parameters, such as `SkAgg`, `GroupPK` and `PkAggVec`, these parameters can be used to participate in random number generation.
 The working process is as follows: all peer use their `SkAgg` to sign on the same message, the message is the